leonbohmann/PartyVoter/README.md

 ## Liked songs

-So that after the party everyone can enjoy the songs he liked, there is the `/liked` endpoint of the server.
+So that after the party everyone can enjoy the songs they liked, there is the `/liked` endpoint of the server.
 Using the same device it will display the liked songs connected to the unique id in the device cookie.